 Some paint stores now offer peel and stick paint samples.
 They usually cost around $5 each and are super handy for testing large swatches of paint without having a bunch of sample cans.
 But if you want to test paint colors from different manufacturers, you have to source them from multiple stores.

-How do Samplize peel & stick samples work?
+How are Samplize peel & stick samples different than others?

 This not sponsored!
-I buy my Samplize samples with my own dollar bills.
+I have never been paid to create content for Samplize and I buy my Samplize samples with my money.
 And y'all, I love them!
 Let me list the many reasons why this is the only way I like to sample paint colors now.

 Benefits of Samplize